Tactics for Improving Least Squares Estimation: Introduction

 The speed of an optimization algorithm is a trade-off between the cost per iteration and the number of iterations until convergence.
 In our view, this trade-off has not been adequately explored in IRLS.
 Recall that in IRLS, we minimize the objective

 at iteration $m$.
 Here $\by=(y_i)$ is the response vector, $\bX = (x_{ij})$ is the design matrix, and $\bbeta=(\beta_j)$ is the vector of regression coefficients.
-The dominant cost in high-dimensional IRLS is solution of the normal equations $(\bX^\top \bW_m \bX) \bbeta = \bX^\top \bW_m \by$, where $\bW_m$ is the diagonal matrix of case weights.
+The dominant cost in high-dimensional IRLS is the solution of the normal equations $(\bX^\top \bW_m \bX) \bbeta = \bX^\top \bW_m \by$, where $\bW_m$ is the diagonal matrix of case weights.
 For dense problems, solution of the normal equations can be achieved via the Cholesky decomposition of the weighted Gram matrix $\bX^\top \bW_m\bX$ or the QR decomposition of the weighted design matrix $\bW_m^{1/2}\bX$.

 Unfortunately, both decompositions must be recalculated from scratch each time the weight matrix $\bW_m$ changes.
-Given $p\le n $ regression coefficients, the complexity of computing the Gram matrix, weighted or unweighted, is $O(np^2)$.
-Fortunately, matrix multiplication is super fast on modern computers with access to the highly optimized BLAS routines.
+Given $p\le n$ regression coefficients, the complexity of computing the Gram matrix, weighted or unweighted, is $O(np^2)$.
+Fortunately, matrix multiplication is super fast on modern computers that have access to highly optimized BLAS routines.
 On large-scale problems with $p$ comparable to $n$, Cholesky and QR decompositions execute more slowly than matrix multiplications even though the former has computational complexity $O(p^3)$, and the latter has computational complexity $O(np^2)$.
-If it takes $i$ iterations until convergence, these costs must be multiplied by $i$.
+If it takes $m$ iterations until convergence, these costs must be multiplied by $m$.
 In repeated unweighted regressions, a single QR decomposition or a single paired Gram matrix and Cholesky decomposition suffices, and the computational burden drops to $O(p^3)$.
-On the other hand, the process of deweighting may well cause $i$ to increase.
+On the other hand, the process of deweighting may well cause $m$ to increase.
 The downside of the Cholesky decomposition approach is that the condition number of $\bX^\top\bX$ is the square of the condition number of $\bX$.
-In our view this danger is over-rated.
+In our view, this danger is overrated.
 Adding a small ridge penalty overcomes it and is still consistent with rapid extraction of the Cholesky decomposition.
-In practice, code depending on Cholesky decomposition is faster than code depending on QR decomposition, and our numerical experiments take advantage of this fact.
+In practice, code based on Cholesky decomposition is faster than code based on QR decomposition, and our numerical experiments exploit this fact.